Parallel Unlearning in Inherited Model Networks: Conclusion

 \section{Conclusion}

-In this paper, we developed a new parallel unlearning framework for models with dependence and inheritance.
-To do this, we introduced the UMIG, which can effectively abstract model inheritance, e.g., in FL, DDPL, IL, and TL, using a DAG topology.
-We also developed the FIUn method and the merging FIM function, which can quickly locate impacted models and conduct parallel unlearning through the UMIG.
-Experimental results on various models and datasets showed that our method achieves complete unlearning for single-class labels, while maintaining an average accuracy of 94.53\% for retained labels.
-For multi-class labels, the unlearning accuracy is only 1.07\%, with retained label accuracy at 84.77\%.
-Our method is 99\% faster than existing unlearning methods, efficiently handling model updates regardless of inheritance depth.
+We developed a novel parallel unlearning framework for models with dependence and inheritance, utilizing a chronological DAG to abstract and visualize model inheritance in FL, DDPL, IL, and TL.
+The FIUn method and MFIM function efficiently identified affected models and enabled parallel unlearning through the DAG.
+Experiments across various models and datasets demonstrated that FIUn achieved complete unlearning for single-class labels while maintaining an average retained accuracy of \textbf{94.53\%}.
+For multi-class labels, unlearning accuracy was just \textbf{1.07\%}, with retained accuracy at \textbf{84.77\%}.
+Our method is \textbf{99\%} faster than existing ones and handles model updates efficiently at all inheritance depths.